yichunzhao/db-init/README.md

 spring.jpa.hibernate.auto-ddl=none

-Hence, for an embeded database, if using script to generate schema, it needs to the following key-value in the application property file.
+Hence, for an embeded database, if using script to generate schema, putting the following key-value in the `application.properties`

 spring.jpa.hibernate.auto-ddl=none

-Otherwise, Hibernate will generate schema again, and owerwritting the tables that are generated and populated by the scripts.
+Otherwise, Hibernate generates schema again, and overwritting tables and populated data.

 *from a Hibernate auto and data.sql*